 Now that your seat is stable and as comfortable as possible and your spine is relieved and upright, the next question is about your hands.
 In various spiritual traditions, so-called Mudras (hand positions) are used to pursue certain goals in meditation (e.g. strengthening concentration, increasing energy, etc.).

 One of the most famous is Mudra, where thumb and index finger touch each other and the other three fingers are stretched out.
-This is a science in itself and if you are interested, you are welcome to delve deeper into the matter, but in this article we would like to reduce ourselves to the mere laying of hands.
+This is a science in itself and if you are interested, you are welcome to delve deeper into the matter (try for example this article), but in this article we would like to reduce ourselves to the mere laying of hands.

 Here again, you can try out what feels good for you at the moment.
 Either put your hands in your lap or on your knees (palms either up or down).